VaskMykola/cs4013_OOP_UL_SRS/README.md

 able to identify students that do not meet the minimum academic standards for progression.

-Students should be able to review their own transcript.
-Faculty should be able to look up transcripts.
-Faculty should be able to submit results for their modules each year/semester.
+Students should be able to review their own transcript. users.Faculty should be able to look up transcripts. users.Faculty should be able to submit results for their modules each year/semester.
 Departments should be able to hold exam boards to review progression.
 All files associated with this application should be stored as csv files and a command line interface should be included.